iamchathu/hexo-tag-tweetable-quote/README.md

 # About

-This is a [Hexo](https://hexo.io) tag plugin for including a tweetable quote into your pages/posts.
+This is a [Hexo](https://hexo.io) tag plugin for including a tweetable quote into your pages/posts with link to post.
 Example of what they can look like is attached below:

 ![](https://raw.githubusercontent.com/iamchathu/hexo-tag-tweetable-quote/master/screens/preview.png)